-20.6 Time off instead of payment for overtime
+21.6 Time off instead of payment for overtime

-- (a) An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee. - (b) Any amount of overtime that has been worked by an employee in a particular pay period and that is to be taken as time off instead of the employee being paid for it must be the subject of a separate agreement under clause 20.6. - (c) An agreement must state each of the following: - (i) the number of overtime hours to which it applies and when those hours were worked; - (ii) that the employer and employee agree that the employee may take time off instead of being paid for the overtime; - (iii) that, if the employee requests at any time, the employer must pay the employee, for overtime covered by the agreement but not taken as time off, at the overtime rate applicable to the overtime when worked; - (iv) that any payment mentioned in subparagraph (iii) must be made in the next pay period following the request.
+- (a) An employee and employer may agree in writing to the employee taking time off instead of being paid for a particular amount of overtime that has been worked by the employee. - (b) Any amount of overtime that has been worked by an employee in a particular pay period and that is to be taken as time off instead of the employee being paid for it must be the subject of a separate agreement under clause 21.6. - (c) An agreement must state each of the following: - (i) the number of overtime hours to which it applies and when those hours were worked; - (ii) that the employer and employee agree that the employee may take time off instead of being paid for the overtime; - (iii) that, if the employee requests at any time, the employer must pay the employee, for overtime covered by the agreement but not taken as time off, at the overtime rate applicable to the overtime when worked; - (iv) that any payment mentioned in subparagraph (iii) clause 21.6(c)(iii) must be made in the next pay period following the request.

-Note: An example of the type of agreement required by this clause is set out at Schedule E. There is no requirement to use the form of agreement set out at Schedule E. An agreement under clause 20.6 can also be made by an exchange of emails between the employee and employer, or by other electronic means.
+NOTE: An example of the type of agreement required by this clause 21.6 is set out at Schedule D-Agreement for Time Off Instead of Payment for Overtime-Agreement for Time Off Instead of Payment for Overtime-Agreement for Time Off Instead of Payment for Overtime.
+There is no requirement to use the form of agreement set out at Schedule D-Agreement for Time Off Instead of Payment for Overtime-Agreement for Time Off Instead of Payment for Overtime-Agreement for Time Off Instead of Payment for Overtime.
+An agreement under clause 21.6 can also be made by an exchange of emails between the employee and employer, or by other electronic means.

-(d) The period of time off that an employee is entitled to take is the same as the number of overtime hours worked.

-EXAMPLE: By making an agreement under clause 20.6 an employee who worked 2 overtime hours is entitled to 2 hours' time off.
+- (d) The period of time off that an employee is entitled to take is the same as the number of overtime hours worked. - EXAMPLE: By making an agreement under clause 21.6 an employee who worked 2 overtime hours is entitled to 2 hours' time off. - (e) Time off must be taken: - (i) within the period of 6 months after the overtime is worked; and